olliw42/mLRS/README.md

 - bind mode for binding "unknown" receivers to a transmitter.
 - the mLRS system can be configured through the parameters for a wide range of applications and use cases.
 For a pictoral representation of some typical examples see [mLRS Setup examples](https://www.rcgroups.com/forums/showpost.php?p=48821735&postcount=332), and for more details [Documentation](https://github.com/olliw42/mLRS-docu).
 - 10 model configurations stored in the mLRS transmitter, selected by "Receiver" number in OpenTx/EdgeTx radios.
-- support of CRSF and ArduPilot Passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles anymore!).
+- support of CRSF and ArduPilot passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles!).
+- optimizations for ArduPilot and PX4 autopilot systems.
+- technologies introduced by mLRS (call em mLRS technology):
+    - innovative flow control methodology for smoother and more robustdata flow
+    - MavlinkX for reduced packet loss and data compression
+- "except" and "ortho" features
 - support for buzzer, OLED display & five-way button, serial2.
 - support of ESP32 modules for wireless connection to a ground control station.
-- optimizations for ArduPilot and PX4 systems.
-- advanced features like innovative flow control, "except" and "ortho" features, MavlinkX for reduced packet loss and data compression.
-Call them mLRS technology.
 - support of plenty platforms: STM32F103, STM32G4, STM32L4, STM32WLE5, Wio-E5, E28, E22, E77, SX1280, SX1262, SX1276, LLCC68.

 ## Community ##